CelineDknp/JobBlockly/docs/result/_sources/VisualDocumentation.rst.txt

 .. image:: NeededVisuals/goal.gif
     :align: center

-An obstacle idle, when the character is on another tile (gif or png)
+Now, for the obstacles, there is two ways : either you provide just one type of ennemy that can attack from every "side", or you want more variety, and can create four ennemies, that are accessed from : the top, the bottom, the right and the left.
+No matter which you choose, you will need, for each ennemies and "idle" and a "attacking" image.
+For example, here we have an idle obstacle (when the character is on another tile), in gif or png :

 .. image:: NeededVisuals/obstacleIdle.gif
     :align: center

-The obstacle when killing the character, ending the game (gif or png)
+The same obstacle when killing the character, ending the game (gif or png)

 .. image:: NeededVisuals/obstacle.gif
     :align: center